How to Make a Game Without Coding

 That is no longer true.
 Not because game development has gotten simpler, but because a new layer has been added between your intent and the implementation.
 Agentic AI can now interpret what you want a game to do, plan the systems required to make it work, build them in the correct order, and maintain the connections between them as the project evolves.
 The implementation layer still exists.
 You just no longer have to live in it.

-This guide walks through the full pipeline for building a game in Makko without writing code — from creating a character in Sprite Studio through generating animations, building a manifest, planning game logic in AI Studio, and reaching a working playable build.
+This guide walks through the full pipeline for building a game in Makko without writing code: from creating a character in Art Studio through generating animations, building a manifest, planning game logic in Code Studio, and reaching a working playable build.
 The example used throughout is an endless runner, but the same pipeline applies to platformers, visual novels, puzzle games, and any other 2D game type.

 For definitions of terms used throughout this guide, see the Makko AI Game Development Glossary.